-Currently, on the newspapers, there are many recommendations not to use cosmetics containing alcohol (Alcohol).
-This makes many spa owners and technicians afraid that if they accidentally use it, it will harm the customer's skin.
+Currently, in the newspapers, there are many recommendations that should not be used cosmetics containing alcohol (Alcohol).
+This makes many spa owners and technicians afraid that if they are accidentally used, they will harm the customer's skin.

 Is that true or not?
 Are all alcohols in cosmetics bad?
-To answer the above question, let's Miss Tram Academy Find out more in the article below.
+To answer the above question, let's go with Miss Tram Academy to find out more in the article below.

 Alcohols in Cosmetics

-In cosmetics, there are usually two types of alcohol: dry alcohol and fatty alcohol.
+In cosmetics, there are usually 2 types of alcohol: Drying Alcohol , and Fatty Alcohol.
 These two types of alcohol have completely different properties, so it is extremely important to distinguish clearly to avoid confusion.

-Dry alcohol or Drying Alcohol is a solvent that is able to dissolve substances and prevent crystallization of ingredients.
+Dry Alcohol or Drying Alcohol Solvents are solvents capable of dissolving substances and preventing crystallization of ingredients.
 Thanks to that, it helps nutrients penetrate into the skin faster, bringing good results.

 Dry alcohol is often present in rose water products, sunscreen products, and appears under names such as Ethanol, Methanol, Alcohol, Benzyl Alcohol, Isopropyl Alcohol and SD Alcohols….